unkyulee/micro-journal/micro-journal-rev-7-e-ink/quickstart/readme.md

 * USB port at the back is the battery charging port
   * Red: Charging
-  * Blue: Fully Charged
+  * Blue or Green: Fully Charged
-  * Green: No Battery

 * Khobs can be clicked
   * Clicking the RIGHT knob will clear the screen